Some days stand out in the memory. They shine like precious jewels. They are beyond price. Others, such as Vicar-gate are best forgotten.

 Golfers to the core.
 We spoke of tricky par fives and missing putts for par.
 Matches lost and matches won.
 We looked at Hogan’s Bible.
 Studied the pictures of hand action and hip turn ratio to shoulders.

 When it was time to leave, another hug, another look which said – Don’t leave it too long.
 Come back soon.
 I love you and miss you.

 “Write me one of your stories” said the little figure by the window in the chair.

-And between the bowls of porridge and the ironing board, between the game of golf and the snowdrops, I wrote the letter and dropped it into the post box.
+And between the bowls of porridge and the ironing board, between the game of golf and the snowdrops, I kept my promise.
+Wrote a letter and dropped it into the postbox.

 Just thought you might like a few words to brighten your day.
-I can see you sitting in the chair with the cross word and watching the birds.
+I can see you sitting in the chair with the crossword and watching the birds.
+I expect Dad is digging over the vegetable patch.
+Or perhaps he is tinkering in his workshop or out with the dog?
 I have recovered from the trauma of the gull attack on the cliff top.
 Would have made a good story for the local press.